go-ruleguard/go-ruleguard.github.io/by-example/constexpr-evaluation.md

 import "github.com/quasilyte/go-ruleguard/dsl/fluent"

-// It's possible to compute the expression value if we know operands at the
+// It's possible to compute the expression value if operands are constant expressions:
-// compile time: literals, named constants and some other kinds of constexprs.
+// literals, named constants and some other special kinds of constexprs.

 func replaceAll(m fluent.Matcher) {
 	// Do you remember our older strings.Replace -> strings.ReplaceAll rules?